dycons/design/README.md

 # design
-A catch-all repository for any design documents, some of which may later be integrated into the implementation repositories
+A catch-all repository for DyCons design documents.

+All DyCons software is archived and deprecated, left for reference only.